mysqljs/mysql/Readme.md

 for an array of `params` that will be safely escaped before sending the final query.

+This method returns a `Query` object which can be used to stream incoming row data.

 ### client.format(sql, params)

 Allows to safely insert a list of `params` into a `sql` string using the